There’s a good reason why most people try and fail multiple times to lose weight and get in shape.

 When was the last time you heard of a toddler immediately taking on board an adult’s advice and changing their behaviour?

 I for one have now been telling my sons to not mess about at the dinner table for almost 10 years.
-10. fucking. years.
+10. Bloody.
+Years.
 Kids are stubborn gits.
 And so is the whingey kid inside you.

 So if my attempts to stop them messing at the table haven’t worked for 10 years, what makes us think we can overcome our change-resistant inner-toddler with some 6-week lay-down-the-law, gung-ho, change-everything strategy for weight loss?